thoughtspile/grafar-v3/backlog.md

 - 0+0 is to support booleans
 - polyline optimization
 - mesh optimization
-- nd maps via array return
+- nd generators
+- prepared map / each